-For more information, please contact the Program Coordinator for Club Sports, Fitness, and Intramurals at (843) 208-8360 or visit the webpage at http://www.uscb.edu/student_life/campus_recreation.
+For more information, please contact the Program Coordinator for Club Sports, Fitness, and Intramurals at (843) 208-8360.

 Orientation

 Orientation programs are offered for all new freshmen and transfer students.
 Orientation is designed to ensure a smooth transition by familiarizing students with the policies, procedures, opportunities and people associated with USCB.
 Several orientation programs are scheduled before the beginning of the fall semester.
 The program consists of the following: